calebmadrigal/calebmadrigal-blog/blog/content/posts/words-are-a-song.md

 Words are a song, and I drink them in
 And drunken, fall from the parapet -
 Into the heart and out of the mind,
-And swim in the shimmering ocean within.
+And swim in the shimmering ocean inside.
 </pre>

 * Author: Caleb Madrigal